Many parents have common concerns when searching for a four-year-old program. Here are some questions you may have:

 Learning centers are a vital part of our day.
 We focus on reading, math/science and art skills to cover various concepts important in your child's preparation for kindergarten.
 Our curriculum is current with the New York State standards and is constantly updated.
 Each day, small groups of children rotate to each center, learning and exploring through fun, hands-on activities.
 Details regarding the centers are listed below:

 Math/science- at this center, your child will experiment with counting, sorting, classifying, and charting.
 They will expand their math/science vocabulary and cover content areas of fractions, probability, and geometry.
-The students will also get to observe various objects in this center; for example, in years past we've had butterflies, ladybugs, tadpoles, bugs, and ants join our classrooms for study and observation.
+The students will also get to observe various objects in this center; for example, in years past we've had butterflies, ladybugs, tadpoles, and ants join our classrooms for study and observation.